Getting Started at YAAL

 Stage Management Training

 Stage Management Training is for students ages 12+ who prefer working backstage.
-After attending the class, students will be eligible to volunteer as an Assistant Stage Manager, and train towards a paid Stage Manager position.
+After attending the class, students will be eligible to volunteer as an Assistant Stage Manager, and train towards a paid Student Stage Manager position.
 Students will learn to clean the space, stay organized, paperwork required, communication needed, and technical elements of a production.
 There are also opportunities for students interested in set, costumes, & props.
 This class is offered as either a full day or 2 half days, depending on instructor availability.

 YAAL Teen Program